Boulder-Cryogenic-Quantum-Testbed/scresonators/BCRTresfit/circuit_simulation_results/normalize/README.md

 ## Normalize Test:

 This test shows the accuracy of the fits as a function of the number of 3dB bandwidths used to normalize data.
+The normalization used here is a linear fit of both magnitude and phase of the points furthest from resonance.
+The linear fit is subtracted such that the endpoints of user data are at (1,0) in complex plane.

 ## Data: